interactions-py/interactions.py/docs/src/Guides/98 Migration from 4.X.md

 Instead of the `await interactions.get` function in v4, v5 introduces the `await bot.fetch_X` and `bot.get_X` functions, where `X` will be the type of object that you would like to retrieve (user, guild, role...).
 You might ask, what is the difference between fetch and get?

-The answer is simple, `get` will only look for an object that has been cached, and therefore is a synchronous function that can return None if this object has never been cached before.
+The answer is simple, `get` will look for an object that has been cached, and therefore is a synchronous function that can return None if this object has never been cached before.

 On the other hand, `fetch` is an asynchronous function that will request the Discord API to find that object if it has not been cached before.
-This ensures that you will always retrieve the most up to date version of that object, provided that the IDs you inputted are valid.
+This will *fetch* the latest version of the object from Discord, provided that the IDs you inputted are valid.

 ## Library extensions